robertdj/dotfiles/README.md

 RStudio's preferences can also be used on Windows in the hidden folder `C:/Users/<user>/AppData/Roaming/RStudio`.

 I sometimes use [VS Code](https://code.visualstudio.com) as an IDE for Julia with the [Julia for VS Code](https://www.julia-vscode.org) extension.
+VS Code's configs can also be used on Windows/Mac -- check out [its docs](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations).

 ## Fish tag